hustf/LuxorLayout/README.md

 File '1.svg' is 800x800 points, '1.png' is 800x800 pixels.
 The transparent background is shown differently depending on where you display the file.

-If you draw outside of `⤡ Point(-368.0, -376.0) : Point(368.0, 376.0)`, call `encompass` with the new point and ink extents will increase.
-Output through `snap` remain 800x800.
+If you draw outside of default ink extents, `⤡ Point(-368.0, -376.0) : Point(368.0, 376.0)`, call `encompass` with the new point and ink extents will increase.
+Output through `snap` remain 800x800, but `scale_limting_get` will decrease.

 See the examples: